TheLastCS/TheLastCS/README.md

 - 👨‍💻 All of my projects are available on my github and portfolio(available below)

-- 💬 Ask me about **UI/UX Design, Product Design, Fullstack Development, and Mobile Development**
+- 💬 Ask me about: **UI/UX Design, Product Design, Fullstack Development, and Mobile Development**

-- 📫 Reach me out at **christianstewart5111@gmail.com**
+- 📫 How to reach me: **christianstewart5111@gmail.com**

 </details>